 Walk-In Access lands open starting Sept.
 1

 Hunters with a $3 Walk-In Access validation may access these lands from a half-hour before sunrise until a half-hour after sunset during open hunting seasons between Sept.
 1 and May 31.
 No additional landowner contact is necessary.
-All Walk-In Access sites are shown in the Minnesota DNR Recreation Compass at mndnr.gov/maps/compass.
-Digital maps for individual Walk-In Access sites, along more information for hunters, can be found at mndnr.gov/walkin.
+All Walk-In Access sites are shown in the DNR Recreation Compass.
+Digital maps for individual Walk-In Access sites, along more information for hunters, are on the DNR website.

 Hunters asked not to shoot ear-tagged and radio-collared research bears

-The Minnesota bear hunting season opens Tuesday, Sept.
-1, and the Department of Natural Resources is asking hunters to avoid shooting marked research bears.
+The Minnesota bear hunting season opens Wednesday, Sept.
+1, and the Minnesota Department of Natural Resources is asking hunters to avoid shooting marked research bears.
 These bears are marked with distinctively large, colorful ear tags and have radio collars.